 All kinds of success follow the same pattern.
 You leave your comfort zone, take risks, fail, try again, overcome challenges and succeed.

-Overcoming challenges of your strength training will be a blueprint for success in other areas of your life.
+Overcoming the challenges of your strength training will be a blueprint for success in other areas of your life.

 At 50th Law, 50 cent talks about how his boxing training helped him with his success at music.
 It makes perfect sense because, as I said, all kinds of success follow the same pattern.

 3. Strength training will build you self-respect

 No man is born like Hercules and nobody becomes truly strong without strength training.